 We are currently working with the City of Charleston, the College of Charleston, colleagues at the University of Pennsylvania and other partners to provide a series of 'Community Conversations', conduct ancient DNA research and a study of genetic diversity in Charleston today, and facilitate an education and arts program, in preparation of the reinterment (reburial) of the thirty-six individuals uncovered in 2013 during construction at the Gaillard Center.

 We are excited about this significant opportunity to reconcile this past and honor the people that were buried on this sacred ground.
 The remains of the thirty-six, probably African-descended, individuals are the earliest burials found in Charleston so far, dating to 1760-1800.
-We hope that ancient DNA research will add to archaeological research already completed to help us learn more about the individuals that were buried at this site.
+We have been awarded a grant from the National Geographic Society to conduct ancient DNA analyses that will add to archaeological research already completed to help us learn more about the individuals that were buried at this site.

 Please plan on joining us for our next event, your input is vital!